sundayirvine-code/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Name: BEST
 Value: School
 8. Every addition to true knowledge is an addition to human power - a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+9. Divide and rule -  a script that prints the result of POWER divided by DIVIDE, followed by a new line.